molily/molily.de/_posts/2019-02-03-testing-angular.md

 #### Check the result of the method call

-The spec has proven that the method under test makes a request to the expected URL.
+The spec has proven that `searchPublicPhotos` makes a request to the expected URL.
 It still needs to prove that the method passes through the desired part of the API response.
 In particular, it needs to prove that the Observable emits the `photos` array.

 We have already subscribed to the Observable: